MayankVikash/mayankvikash.in/index.md

 I am Mayank Vikash, a 15-year-old with some experience in how the web work.

-I have learned various technologies like HTin, CSS, Javascript, Bootstrap, etc. from Google searches, blogs, Youtube videos, and StackOverflow.
+I have learned various technologies like HTML, CSS, Javascript, Bootstrap, etc. from Google searches, blogs, Youtube videos, and StackOverflow.

 I have learned all this and still learning more and have also created several projects, which you can find here: [Posts](https://mayankvikash.in/posts)